devot:ee's 2010 AcademEE Awards

 - tags: stats, tracking, google analytics, accessory, analytics, statistics, traffic, visitors, dashee, website statistics, site stats, google, ee, control, panel

-Beautifully display your Google Analytics statistics in the control panel using an accessory tab, widescreen homepage line chart, and dashEE widget.
+Beautifully display your real time and historical Google Analytics statistics in the control panel using an accessory tab, control panel homepage display, and dashEE widget.

 Derek Hogue’s CP Analytics opens our new Accessory of the Year category with a solid first place win.
 CP Analytics brings Google Analytics data into the ExpressionEngine control panel in a dead simple and incredibly useful way that many of you have enjoyed since its release.
 If you’re developing an EE2 site and use Google Analytics (who doesn’t?) then you owe it to yourself to check this accessory out.
 Since 43 people have favorited this add-on at the time of this writing, I’m guessing most of you already have!